top of page

 • Making performing fun, enjoyable and promoting fair play

-• Ensuring that all material (i.e scripts /scene content) is age appropriate and never makes a child feel
+• Ensuring that all material (i.e scripts/scene content) is age appropriate and never makes a child feel uncomfortable or concerned.

 • Keeping up to date with the skills, qualifications and insurance in performing arts.